-The Master of Arts: Exceptional Child Education is ideal for busy teachers wanting
+The Master of Arts: Exceptional Child is ideal for busy teachers wanting to further

-convenience, and an ability to to learn at one's own pace.
-Interested candidates will
+and an ability to to learn at one's own pace.
+Interested candidates will have the

-have the opportunity to choose between these three areas of emphasis:
+opportunity to choose between three areas of emphasis:

 - Mild/Moderate Cross-Categorical

 - Early Childhood Special Education

 - Southeast is fully accredited by the North Central Association of Colleges and Schools